 Kevin has published work in a number of peer-reviewed journals and books, participated in various cross-disciplinary funded research projects, and exhibited elements of his work alongside contemporary artists in the form of visual and audio installations.
-His most recent publication is a sole-edited collection, Ethics in Social Research (2012), which draws upon recent developments in continental philosophy, and the reflections of researchers from an array of disciplines, to examine and reimagine the relationship between ethics and knowledge production.
-Previous areas of publication include critical work in phenomenology and post-structuralism, as well as collaborative research in the social sciences.
+Previous areas of publication include critical work in phenomenology and post-structuralism, education and other collaborative research in the social sciences.

-Kevin has successfully supervised two PhD students to completion, and is presently supervising four further students.
+Kevin has successfully supervised a number of PhD students to completion within a broad social science field, and is presently supervising three further students.

 Kevin has acted as an anonymous reviewer for a number of journals including: PhaenEx, Space and Culture, Body and Society, and the Journal of the Philosophy of Education.

-He has jointly organised various conferences and workshops (including, most recently, the Ecotone conference at NTU (2012) and the Eco-logics conference at Nottingham Contemporary (2014)) and has previously led on innovative knowledge-transfer initiatives involving policymakers and an interdisciplinary team of academics.
+He has jointly organised various academic conferences and workshops at NTU, and in collaboration with other partners such as the Nottingham Contemporary, and has previously led on innovative knowledge-transfer initiatives involving policymakers and interdisciplinary teams of academics.

-In April 2014, Kevin was appointed as a Visiting Professor at KU Eichstätt-Ingolstadt, Germany, and has also taught at LMU Munich and the Zentralinstitut für Kunstgeschichte.
+In April 2014, Kevin was appointed as a Visiting Professor at KU Eichstätt-Ingolstadt, Germany, and has also taught at Helsinki University and LMU Munich and the Zentralinstitut für Kunstgeschichte.

 Sponsors and collaborators

 - Prof. Arto Haapla (Helsinki)